Deaf and Hard of Hearing

 Not all people who are deaf or hard of hearing know or use sign language.
 Do not assume they need interpreters.

-If using a sign language or oral interpreter, speak directly to the person with the hearing impairment, not the interpreter.
+If using a sign language or oral interpreter, speak directly to the person who is hard of hearing, not the interpreter.
 Speak clearly, in a normal tone of voice, and keep your hands away from your face.

-Do not shout at a hearing impaired person.
+Do not shout at a hard of hearing person.
 Shouting distorts sounds accepted through hearing aids and inhibits lip reading.

-If you cannot understand the person with a hearing impairment, do not be afraid to ask him or her to repeat the message.
+If you cannot understand the person who is hard of hearing, do not be afraid to ask him or her to repeat the message.
 If this approach does not work, you can ask if it would be helpful to communicate by writing or using a computer terminal.

 If you are with someone with a hearing disability in a group, provide whatever support with which the person is comfortable so that the person can follow what is being said.